CarlosHPires/flexbox-project-study/README.md

 # flexbox-project-study
- A project with the intention of delving into flexbox
+ A project with the intention of developing in flexbox and its properties